pallets/click/docs/parameters.rst

 Arguments
 ----------------

-*   are optional with in reason, but not entirely so.
+*   Are optional with in reason, but not entirely so.
 *   Recommended to use for subcommands, urls, or files.
 *   Can take an arbitrary number of arguments.
 *   Are not fully documented by the help page since they may be too specific to be automatically documented.
 For more see :ref:`documenting-arguments`.